 Income taxes are accounted for under the asset and liability method.
-Deferred tax assets and liabilities are recognized to reflect the future tax consequences attributable to the differences between the financial statement carrying amounts of existing assets and liabilities and their respective tax bases, and operating loss and tax credit caryforwards.
+Deferred tax assets and liabilities are recognized to reflect the future tax consequences attributable to the differences between the financial statement carrying amounts of existing assets and liabilities and their respective tax bases, and operating loss and tax credit carryforwards.
 Deferred tax assets and liabilities are measured using enacted tax rates expected to apply to taxable income in the years in which the differences are expected to be recovered or settled.
 Management provides a valuation allowance against deferred tax assets for amounts which are not considered "more likely than not" to be realized.
 We record liabilities for potential assessments in various tax jurisdictions under U.S. GAAP guidelines.
 The liabilities relate to tax return positions that, although supportable by us, may be challenged by the tax authorities and do not meet the minimum recognition threshold required under applicable accounting guidance for the related tax benefit to be recognized in the income statement.
 We adjust this liability as a result of changes in tax legislation, interpretations of laws by courts, rulings by tax authorities, changes in estimates and the expiration of the statute of limitations.
 Many of the judgments involved in adjusting the liability involve assumptions and estimates that are highly uncertain and subject to change.
 In this regard, settlement of any issue, or an adverse determination in litigation, with a taxing authority could require the use of cash and result in an increase in our annual tax rate.
+Conversely, favorable resolution of an issue with a taxing authority would be recognized as a reduction to our annual tax rate.